Thanks to our official license as a wholesale travel agency we work without intermediaries.

 At Good Way Santiago we make sure that all our accommodations offer a restful and comfortable atmosphere.
 We work with a variety of options, which include:

-We present a complete guide to the French Way between Burgos and Sahagún, one of the most special and recommended routes to experience the Camino de Santiago.
+We present the French Way between Burgos and Sahagún, one of the most special and recommended routes to experience the Camino de Santiago.
 We're going to explain why it's so worthwhile to walk this section and we'll give you all the practical details so that you can enjoy it to the fullest.

 Our goal is clear: encourage you to discover this wonderful stretch of the Way, full of history, infinite landscapes and unforgettable moments.

-Why choose the section of Burgos to Sahagún?
+Why choose the section from Burgos to Sahagún?

-Gastronomy to nourish body and soul:: This section offers a rich culinary tradition, perfect for food lovers.
+Gastronomy to nourish body and soul: This section offers a rich culinary tradition, perfect for food lovers.
 From hearty stews to locally raised meats, not to mention fresh garden produce...
-This route nourishes pilgrims with the authentic flavors of Castilla y León.
+This route nourishes pilgrims with the authentic flavors of Castile and León.

 Information on the Camino de Santiago route from Burgos to Sahagún